Wedding Tuxedo Sizing Basics for Grooms

 Here's what to look for when you're sizing up a tux:

-- Tuxedo Jacket: Your formalwear jacket should fit comfortably at the neck and shoulders and fasten easily.
+- Tuxedo jacket: Your formalwear jacket should fit comfortably at the neck and shoulders and fasten easily.
 Don't forget to move around in it buttoned while standing (you should unbutton while sitting)..

-- Tuxedo Shirt: About 1/4 inch to 1/2 inch of your shirt's cuff should show below the jacket sleeve.
-It should fit comfortably at the neck, shoulders, and waist.
+- Tuxedo shirt: About a quarter-inch of your shirt's cuff should show below the jacket sleeve.
+It should fit comfortably at the neck, shoulders and waist.

 - Vest: Vest buttons should line up with your jacket front, and the vest should button comfortably across your chest with the bottom button left undone.
 The bottom should slightly overlap the trouser waistband.
-The suit vest's waist can usually be adjusted with a slide strap in the back.
+The vest's waist can usually be adjusted with a slide strap in the back.
 Consider a vest with a full back.
 When jackets come off during the reception, guests will see the real deal instead of a strap and the back of your shirt.

 - Trousers: These should button comfortably and feel good when you sit.
-The hem should break just over your shoe tops so that it covers the top 1/3.
+The hem should break just over the tops of your shoes.

-You should be able to move easily -- do lots of twists, turns, and arm raises when you audition tuxedos for your wedding.
+You should be able to move easily -- do lots of twists, turns and arm raises when you try on tuxedos for your wedding.
 After all, you'll be wearing those duds for four to eight emotional, fun-filled hours.

 It's a good idea for everyone to try on their formalwear at least two days before the wedding.
 Sounds like a no-brainer, right?
 You'd be surprised.
-Many mismatched bridal parties or ill-fitting suit jackets result from neglect of this simple step.
+Many mismatched bridal parties or ill-fitting suit jackets result from neglecting this simple step.
 In most cases, you'll try it on at the store or tailor, so you'll avoid having to run back to the shop if it needs further tweaking.